braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 ![step_priority]({% image_buster /assets/img_archive/step_priority.png %}){: style="max-width:70%"}

-Navigate to the “send settings” of the canvas section to prioritize in-app messages from a canvas against in-app messages from other canvases and campaigns.
+Navigate to the “send settings” of the Canvas section to prioritize in-app messages from a Canvas against in-app messages from other Canvases and campaigns.

-By default, canvas step priority is set to medium with the most recently created steps having the highest relative priority.
+By default, Canvas step priority is set to medium with the most recently created steps having the highest relative priority.
 Canvas/campaign level priorities also default to medium with the highest relative priority defaulting to the most recently created items.

 ![canvas_priority]({% image_buster /assets/img_archive/canvas_priority.png %}){: style="max-width:70%"}